 The Tahoe Trifecta, as it’s called by some, enables you to hike three peaks over 10,000 feet in a single shot.
 Freel Peak (10,881 feet) and Jobs Sister (10,823 feet) are the tallest and second tallest mountains at Lake Tahoe.
 Jobs Peak (10,633), on the other hand, technically sits just outside of the Lake Tahoe Basin boundary.

 Please note that the trailhead for hiking Freel Peak, Jobs Sister, and Jobs peak can be tricky to find.
-Definitely read my detailed description of how to find it.
+So, I definitely recommend reading my detailed description of how to find it.
 And, be sure to consult a map before arriving.

 - Total Distance: 12 miles